xlz1047/and101-project5-WeatherApp/README.md

-# AND101 Project 5 - Choose Your Own API
+# AND101 Project 6 - CYOAPI Part 2: RecyclerView Edition

 Submitted by: **Xin Zheng**

-Time spent: **5** hours spent in total
+Time spent: **8** hours spent in total

 ## Summary

-**Weather App** is an android app that **displays current weather information for any city in the world using the Open-Meteo API.
-Users can search for cities and view temperature, wind speed, and weather conditions with icons.**
+**Weather Forecast App** is an android app that **displays a 7-day weather forecast for any city in the world using the Open-Meteo API.
+The app uses a RecyclerView to show daily forecasts with high/low temperatures, weather conditions, and icons.**

-If I had to describe this project in three (3) emojis, they would be: **🌤️ 🌍 🔍**
+If I had to describe this project in three (3) emojis, they would be: **🌤️ 📜 🔄**

 ## Application Features

 The following REQUIRED features are completed:

 - [x] Make an API call to an API of your choice using AsyncHTTPClient
+- [x] Implement a RecyclerView to display a list of entries from the API
-- [x] Display at least three (3) pieces of data for each API entry retrieved
+- [x] Display at least three (3) pieces of data for each RecyclerView item
-- [x] A working Button requests a new API entry and updates the data displayed

 The following STRETCH features are implemented:

-- [x] Add a query to the API request
+- [x] Add a UI element for the user to interact with API further
-  - The query I added is **city name (using Open-Meteo Geocoding API to convert city names to latitude/longitude coordinates)**
-- [x] Build a UI to allow users to add that query
+- [ ] Show a `Toast` or `Snackbar` when an item is clicked
+- [ ] Add item dividers with `DividerItemDecoration`

 The following EXTRA features are implemented:

-- [x] Added weather icons that change based on weather conditions
+- [x] Implemented CardView design for each forecast item
-- [x] Implemented city search functionality to check weather worldwide
+- [x] Added city search functionality to check weather worldwide
-- [x] Used Glide library for efficient image loading
+- [x] Used Glide library for efficient weather icon loading
+- [x] Formatted dates to display as "Day, Month Date" format
+- [x] Comprehensive weather code mapping (clear, cloudy, rainy, snowy, thunderstorm, etc.)
-- [x] Added Toast messages for user feedback on search errors
+- [x] Added Toast messages for error handling
-- [x] Default location set to Philadelphia, PA
+- [x] Integrated Geocoding API to convert city names to coordinates

 ## API Choice